Alicepinch/roots-cafe/TESTING.md

 ### About us section
 ---

-When in phone view I noticed that the layout for the about us section wasn't the best UX.
+When testing the about us section in mobile view I noticed that the layout for this didn't have the best UX.
 In order to fix this I wanted a different layout for when customers were in mobile view.
 To achieve this I duplicated the Sustainable Coffee Container and added in a Mobile coffee section.
 This is clearly commented out in my [index.html](index.html) file.

-In the CSS I set the original container "id="sustainable-coffee-container" for smaller screen sizes as "display: none;" So that in smaller screen sizes the new section "id="mobile-coffee-container"" would show.
+In the CSS I set the original container "id="sustainable-coffee-container" for smaller screen sizes as "display: none;" so that in smaller screen sizes the new section "id="mobile-coffee-container"" would show.
 I then made sure that on larger screen size the "mobile-coffee-container" would not show.

 Code: